Name of School: Immaculate Heart Catholic Primary School

 Significant Milestones in School’s History and Points of Interest:

 From 1983 the school accommodated an extra grade each year until it took every class form Year One to Year Seven.
 Mr William Kelly was appointed as the first Principal.
 Prior to this appointment, Fr Gerry Ronayne and a ‘Teacher in Charge’ administered the school.
 In 1982 the new church was built and the former church was converted to classrooms.
 To cater for increased growth a new classroom block was built.
 The early 1990s saw a new principal, Mr Mark Rees appointed and the beginning of a continued capital building and refurbishment program.
-These foundation Principals have been succeeded by Mr Bailey Pashley (1996 – 2004), Mr Peter McKee (2005), Mr Brett Horton (2006 – 2009), Mrs Petrea Rawlinson (2010 - 2017) and Mr Sonny Smith (2018 - ongoing).
+These foundation Principals have been succeeded by Mr Bailey Pashley (1996 – 2004), Mr Peter McKee (2005), Mr Brett Horton (2006 – 2009), Mrs Petrea Rawlinson (2010 - 2017), Mr Sonny Smith (2018 - 2019) and Mr Kurt Dutney (2019 - current).
 Immaculate Heart now caters for children from Prep to Year 6.